drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Examples of Chiral Drugs

-Many drugs are chiral.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/examples-chiral-drugs-bfc2bfcc'><i class='fa fa-play' aria-hidden='true'></i></button>Many drugs are chiral.
 In fact, over 50% of the top-selling 500 pharmaceutical drugs on the market in 2004 were chiral molecules.
 Examples of some well known chiral drugs are shown below.

 === "chiral 1"